ifa-pdn/hannah-female-life-coach/README.md

 - Learn the process of deploying a static website

 Note:

-This project is a static website and is not connected to a backend or database.
+- This project is a static website and is not connected to a backend or database.
+- The website design uses a free Figma template from templatesjungle [shorturl.at/xWSaL][templatesjungle.com].
+- The HTML, SCSS, and JavaScript implementation was done independently.

 Author:
 Iwan Fauzan